prajaxxx/ngs-pipeline-viralrecon-training/README.md

 - No host (human) contamination detected
 - Most of the reads (> 94%) mapped to the reference
 - No adapter contamination
-- High quality scores; most reads: length 197–221 bp
+- High quality scores; most reads length ranges from 197–221 bp

 #### fastp